-- 1. General - 1.1 The principal is to maintain adequate conditions of safety and sanitation in the school and on school grounds. - 1.2 The principal is to comply with established local, provincial or divisional administrative procedures to ensure that general and emerging repair work meets acceptable safety and sanitary standards. - 1.3 The principal is to arrange for the establishment and maintenance of an Occupational Health Committee in the school in accordance with The Occupational Health and Safety Act. - The division directs that all employees who have reasonable grounds to believe that there is a child in need of protection from abuse report the matter immediately to an appropriate authority in accordance with The Child and Family Services Act and/or The Emergency Protection of Victims of Child Sexual Abuse and Sexual Exploitation Act.
-All employees shall follow the Saskatchewan Child Abuse Protocol http://publications.gov.sk.ca/documents/17/18812-Saskatchewan-CHild-Abuse-Protocol-2014.pdf. - 3.
-Emergency Plan-Violence Threat Risk Assessment (VTRA) - 3.1 The superintendent in charge of safety shall ensure that the School Division Emergency Plan/ VTRA protocol is current and is followed. - 3.2 The principal is to be familiar with and have a working knowledge of the school division's Emergency Plan: SRPSD Emergency Plan. - 3.3 In consultation with their superintendent, the principal shall ensure that the VTRA is followed when any student displays worrisome or threating behavior. - 3.4 At the beginning of the school year, principals shall establish a School Emergency Response Team (SERT) and review the VTRA protocol with them. - 3.5 The principal shall inform staff members, students, parents, and SCC members of the school division's VTRA protocol using the Letter of Fair Notice which is on the School Division website: Letter of Fair Notice - 4.
-Emergency Plan-Crisis Response - 4.1 The Superintendent of Schools in charge of safety shall ensure that the School Division Emergency Response Plan is current and followed. - 4.2 The principal shall be familiar with and have a working knowledge of the SRPSD Emergency Plan. - 4.3 At the beginning of the school year, principals shall review crisis response procedures with the established SERT. - 4.4 The principal is to inform staff members and SCC members of the school's Emergency Response procedures.
+- 3.1.3.2 a copy is given to the parents/guardians - 3.1.3.3 a copy is forwarded to SSS Superintendent for inclusion in the student's SSS file. - 3.1.4 The principal shall ensure that a flag is added to the student's profile in the Student Information System to indicate the existence of an active safety plan - 3.1.5 The SSS superintendent shall confirm the existence of a flag in the student's profile in the Student Information System to indicate the existence of an active safety plan. - 3.1.6 The Educational Support Teacher shall ensure that the Student Safety Plan is a component of the student's Inclusion and Intervention Plan. - 3.1.7 The principal will document that all employees who have direct, regular contact with students with a history of violent aggressive behaviour in school are informed of the risk of injury and related information. - 3.2 The principal shall offer to employees having to do physical interventions when managing violent student behaviours associated with an active Student Safety Plan training in Non-Violent Crisis Intervention (NVCI). - 3.2.1 The principal shall contact the Student Support Services Consultant to coordinate NVCI training for employees. - 4.
+Transition of students with student safety plans - 4.1 When a student with an active student safety plan leaves a school, the principal shall follow the procedures listed on the "Sending Principal's Checklist". - 4.2 A principal who is to receive a student from within SRPSD who has an active student safety plan will be notified through the following process: - 4.2.1 Notification by the Student Support Services consultant; - 4.2.2 Notification by the sending Principal. - 4.3 When a principal is informed of the upcoming arrival of a student with an active safety plan, the principal shall follow the procedures listed on the "Receiving Principal's Checklist". - 5.
+Emergency Response Plan-Violence Threat Risk Assessment (VTRA) - 5.1 The superintendent in charge of safety shall ensure that the School Division Emergency Response Plan/ VTRA protocol is current and is followed. - 5.2 The principal is to be familiar with and have a working knowledge of the school division's Emergency Response Plan. - 5.3 In consultation with their superintendent, the principal shall ensure that the VTRA is followed when any student displays worrisome or threating behavior. - 5.4 At the beginning of the school year, principals shall establish a School Emergency Response Team (SERT) and review the VTRA protocol with them.
+The principal shall inform staff members, students, parents, and SCC members of the school division's VTRA protocol using the Letter of Fair Notice which is on the School Division website: Letter of Fair Notice. - 6.
+Emergency Plan Plan Crisis Response - 6.1 The Superintendent of Schools in charge of safety shall ensure that the Emergency Response Plan is current and followed. - 6.2 The principal shall be familiar with and have a working knowledge of the SRPSD Emergency Response Plan. - 6.3 At the beginning of the school year, principals shall review crisis response procedures with the established SST. - 6.4 The principal is to inform staff members and SCC members of the school's Emergency Response procedures.